As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 - Please don't leave out the boiling water.
 You need it to activate the psyllium.

-- Make sure to use REFINED coconut oil and not the normal extra-virgin kind as you'll get a huge coconut taste.
+- Make sure to use refined coconut oil instead of the extra-virgin kind as you'll get a coconut taste.

 - If you double the recipe, you may need to add 1-2 tbsp of hot water to the batter.